 Nancy grew up in a small town in rural Minnesota.
 Public libraries were always a big part of Nancy’s life.
 When she was very young, she participated in the summer reading program at the library.
 One summer, Nancy and her friends read over 100 books and got their picture in the newspaper.
 That’s Nancy in the center holding the book.
 Nancy Drew mysteries and the Laura Ingalls Wilder “Little House” books were her favorites.
 Both Nancy Drew and Laura Ingalls were strong, capable, resourceful girls who could take on any challenge.

 After high school, Nancy studied speech and theater arts at the University of Minnesota and loved being in plays.
 She also worked in the university library’s Rare Books Department. and found that she liked library work too.
-After college, she got married and joined the Peace Corps.
-For two years she and her husband were teaching in Guyana, South America.
-Returning to the U.S. she got her Master’s in Library Science from the University of Michigan and began her career with the Arlington (Virginia) Public Library.
+After college, she and her husband joined the Peace Corps.
+For two years they were teachers in Guyana, South America.
+Returning to the U.S. Nancy got her Master’s in Library Science from the University of Michigan and began her career with the Arlington (Virginia) Public Library.
 When her husband took a job in Egypt, Nancy followed, eventually working in international schools in Egypt, Jordan, Belgium and Ukraine.
 Moving back to the U.S., Nancy was a school librarian with Alexandria (Virginia) City Public Schools until she retired in 2011.

-When she’s not visiting schools or presenting at conferences, Nancy loves to travel, read, garden, go to plays, and cook fancy dinners for friends and family.
-She also keeps up-to-date with what’s happening in school libraries by teaching the School Library Media Practicum course at The Catholic University of America in Washington, DC.
+When she’s not visiting schools or presenting at conferences, Nancy loves to travel, read, garden, go to plays, and cook dinners for friends and family.